libvips/libvips/_posts/2021-03-08-ruby-vips-mutate.md

 x.write_to_file ARGV[1]
 ```

-The `mutate` method takes a private copy of the image,
+The `mutate` method builds a private copy of the image,
 uses it to construct an instance of [a new class called
 `MutableImage`](https://www.rubydoc.info/gems/ruby-vips/2.1.0/Vips/MutableImage),
 and then yields that instance to the block.